The 60-second version

 - Daily practice — the drills are submaximal enough to do every day without accumulating fatigue.

-- 3 sets descending: 6 reps, 4 reps, 2 reps (or 8-6-4 for advanced).
-The descending volume matches the published trial protocols.
+- 3 sets descending: 6 reps, 4 reps, 2 reps (or 8-6-4 for advanced) — a practical way to front-load volume while form is freshest and fatigue is lowest.

 - 8-10 second holds per rep. Not longer — this is endurance practice, not maximum-tension training.
 The Russian-physiology research McGill draws on shows muscle endurance adaptations are best at 8-10 second contractions.